 In 1798, the French invaded Switzerland.
 This resulted in a great deal of internal fighting that forced Napoleon to bring back the confederations of cantons (administrative subdivisions) in 1805.
 When Napoleon was defeated in 1815, the Congress of Vienna guaranteed Swiss independence and neutrality.

 Civil war broke out in Switzerland in 1847 between the Protestant army and Catholic cantons.
 While the war only lasted for 26 days, it did bring in a new federal constitution and the city of Bern was named as the capital.
 Things began to take off in Switzerland in the second half of the 19th century.
 Railways and roads were constructed, skilled labourers formed guilds, and tourism was heavily promoted.
 In 1863, Henri Dunant founded the International Red Cross in Geneva.

 The Swiss were not involved in the Second World War, and as such, they were able to remain stable in the aftermath.
-Zurich established itself as an international banking centre and Geneva became an important spot for many international organizations such as the World Health Organizatin.
-Initially prohibited from joining the UN because of their neutrality, Switzerland became the 190th member of the UN in 2002.
+Zurich established itself as an international banking centre and Geneva became an important spot for many international organizations such as the World Health Organization.
+Initially prohibited from joining the UN because of its neutrality, Switzerland became the 190th member of the UN in 2002.

 Switzerland Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Switzerland.